MeLikeyCode/matrix_playground/README.md

 - need the dependencies noted above as well as `pyinstaller` installed
 - run `create_installer.py` to create a standalone installer that you can distribute (this script uses pyinstaller first to create a standalone folder, then makes an installer from that folder)

-# Acknoledgements
+# Acknowledgements
-Thanks to python, jedi (python smart autocomplete), vscode, and anaconda for making developing this easy.
+Thanks to python, jedi (python smart autocomplete library), vscode, and anaconda for making developing this easy.